This post will share 13 fascinating places to visit in Cambridge in 24 hours.

 Newton’s Apple Tree

-Apparently, this ‘Flower of Kent’ apple tree which grows at the entrance of the Trinity College was originally grafted from the actual tree that led Issac Newton to ponder on the theory of gravity.
-At the time when he made this discovery, he was a student at the University of Cambridge.
-This is such an interesting way to honour his legacy.
+Apparently, this ‘Flower of Kent’ apple tree that grows at the entrance of Trinity College was originally grafted from the tree that led Isaac Newton to ponder the theory of gravity.

 All Saints Garden Arts & Craft Market

-Another interesting market is this one where you’ll find jewellers, glassblowers and other craftsmen displaying their wares for sale.
-This is where you’ll find unique items you probably won’t find anywhere else because you’re getting them directly from the source.
+Here, you’ll find unique items you won’t find anywhere else because you’re getting them directly from the source.

 The Round Church